spineo/nexus-oss-2/README.md

-./bin/nexus start (starts the instance by default on port 8081) "./bin/nexus status" or "./bin/nexus stop" can be executed for daemon status and stopping If all went well, the UI should come using url http://<ip or localhost>:8081/nexus The initial login (top right) is admin/admin123
+./bin/nexus start (starts the instance by default on port 8081) "./bin/nexus status" or "./bin/nexus stop" can be executed for daemon status and stopping If all went well, the UI should come using url http://<ip or localhost>:8081/nexus The initial login credentials are admin/admin123 (click on "profile" to set up user information and change password)
 ```

 ### Troubleshooting